IM Edited

 More Information

 The Integrated Marketplace is demand-driven.
-Projects are identified, prioritized, and developed by eligible companies operating in approved testbeds.
+Projects are identified, prioritized, and developed by eligible companies operating within approved testbeds.
 Eligible projects must occur at approved testbeds and:

 • Be related to decarbonization, improving productivity and competitiveness and/or increasing health and safety